2026 New Brunswick Budget

 [ Percent Change Unless Otherwise Noted ]

-On the opposite side of the ledger, expense growth is projected to expand at a 4.9% rate after last year’s robust 9.2% spending growth.
-New spending of $30 million is earmarked for the health care sector to improve access to primary care.
-Other focus areas include education and housing, with a planned increase of $18.8 million for the New Brunswick Housing Corp. to build more homes.
-Expense growth subsequently slows to under 2.5% per year over the remainder of the forecast horizon.
+On the opposite side of the ledger, expense growth is projected to expand at a 5.5% rate after last year’s robust 7.7% spending growth.
+New spending of $710 million is earmarked for the health care sector–the biggest contributor to new spending– with other focus areas including education and housing.
+Expense growth subsequently slows to an average of 2.5% per year over the remainder of the forecast horizon.

-Meanwhile, the province has ramped up capital spending with a $1.26 billion plan for FY 2025/26, representing a near 10% year-on-year gain.
+Meanwhile, the province has ramped up capital spending with a $1.47 billion plan for FY 2026/27, representing more than a 20% year-on-year gain.
 Capital spending growth is almost entirely focused on transportation infrastructure and health care.

 New Brunswick Government Fiscal Position